SDK

 prova-local --file trace.ndjson # add --fail-on-loop to gate CI

-The trace is newline-delimited JSON, one event per line in the shape the SDK emits.
-The loop algorithm is identical to the server's, so a loop you see here is the loop a signed receipt would report.
-When you want the signed receipt and the dashboard, send the same events to Prova.
-In Node, call analyzeLocal(events) for the same report in-process.
+These figures are local estimates and the loop algorithm is identical to the server's, so what you see here is what a signed receipt would report.
+When you want the signed receipt and the dashboard, add a free API key and send the same events (next).

 1. Send your first receipt